 Two Tompkins Cortland Community College players have earned spots on the Mid-State Athletic Conference baseball all-conference team.
-In voting by the coaches from the six MSAC programs, Garrett Hunter (Virginia Beach, Va./Cox H.S.) and Alex Babcock (Cortland/Cortland H.S.) were selected for the 15-player team.
+In voting by the coaches from the six MSAC programs, Garret Hunter (Virginia Beach, Va./Cox H.S.) and Alex Babcock (Cortland/Cortland H.S.) were selected for the 15-player team.

 The most successful season in the history of Tompkins Cortland Community College baseball came to an end Saturday as the Panthers lost its opening round series in the NJCAA Region III playoffs.
 The Panthers, the #3 team in the West Division, traveled to Amsterdam, New York to take on the #2 team from the East Division, Hudson Valley Community College, and got swept 11-5 and 15-7 to lose the series to the Vikings.
 Tompkins Cortland’s season ends with a record of 22-16; Hudson Valley advances to the Region III Championship tournament next weekend with a record of 24-12.

 For just the second time in the history of the program, and the first time since 2010, the Tompkins Cortland Community College baseball team has qualified for the postseason.
 The Panthers finished the regular season in third place in the NJCAA Region III West Division and will now take on the second place finisher in the East Division, Hudson Valley Community College, in the first round of the regional playoffs.
 The Panthers and Vikings will square off in a best two-out-of-three series this weekend in the Capitol District.
 The teams will play two nine-inning games on Saturday with a final game on Sunday, if needed.
 The winner will advance to the regional final four, which is played as a double-elimination tournament starting Friday, May 11 in Little Falls.